AnAceCase/ProjectMIDI/README.md

 for enquireies please contact ProjectMIDI@Outlook.com

-### Thanks for using ProjectMIDI, I will continue to expand and update this website, if there is any features you want to see please open a feature request in the Issues Tab :)
+### Thanks for using ProjectMIDI, I will continue to expand and update this website, if there is any features or new dowlnloads you want to see please open a feature request in the Issues Tab :)

 # FAQ
 Do We Make/Own These files?